Leonid Feodorov: Conversion and ordination

 On 31 July 1902, Feodorov was formally received into the Catholic Church at the Church of the Gesù in Rome.
 In the aftermath, he began studying at the Jesuit seminary at Anagni under the pseudonym of "Leonidas Pierre," which was meant to keep the Tsar's secret police, or Okhrana, off his trail.
+In a conversation with a fellow seminarian at Agnani, Feodorov predicted, "Russia will not repent without travelling the Red Sea of the blood of her martyrs and numerous sufferings of her apostles."

-Although Leonid had originally promised to adopt the Latin Rite, while studying in the Collegio Leoniano, a Jesuit major seminary at Anagni, Leonid came to believe that it was his duty to remain faithful to the liturgy and customs of the Christian East.
+Although Leonid had originally promised to adopt the Latin Rite, while studying in the Collegio Leoniano, a Jesuit major seminary at Anagni, Leonid became aware that the Pope wished instead for him to remain faithful to the liturgy and customs of the Christian East.
 With the full permission and encouragement of Pope Pius X, Leonid transferred to the Russian Byzantine Catholic Church.
-As a result of his decision, Leonid was disowned by his former Jesuit mentor and afterwards depended for his finances on Metropolitan Andrei Sheptytsky of Lviv.
+This decision caused a rift between Leonid and his Jesuit mentor, and afterwards he depended for his finances on Metropolitan Andrei Sheptytsky of Lviv.

-On March 25, 1911, he received ordination as a Byzantine rite priest by Metropolitan Michael Mirov of the Bulgarian Greek Catholic Church in Constantinople.
-He spent the following years as a Studite hieromonk in Bosnia and Ukraine and was tonsured with monastic name 'Leontiy' on 12 March 1913.
+On March 25, 1911, he received ordination as a Byzantine Rite priest by Metropolitan Michael Mirov in Holy Trinity parish of the Bulgarian Greek Catholic Church in the Galata neighborhood of Constantinople.
+He spent the following years as a hieromonk of the Ukrainian Studite Monks at Kamenica (existing 1908–1924), near Čelinac in Bosnia and Herzegovina, where his spiritual formation was supervised by a Greek Catholic Starets named "Elder Josaphat.
+Brother Leonid was tonsured with monastic name 'Leontiy' on 12 March 1913.